See Tickets Hit with Class Action Over Months-Long 2023 Data Breach

 See Tickets faces a proposed class action over its alleged failure to safeguard consumers’ sensitive information from a months-long data breach the ticketing service announced in August 2023.

-The 39-page lawsuit says that between February 28 and July 2, 2023, unauthorized parties inserted “malicious code” into the checkout pages of SeeTickets.com and SeeTickets.us, allowing them to access certain payment card information belonging to customers who made purchases on the websites throughout this time frame.
+The 39-page data breach lawsuit says that between February 28 and July 2, 2023, unauthorized parties inserted “malicious code” into the checkout pages of SeeTickets.com and SeeTickets.us, allowing them to access certain payment card information belonging to customers who made purchases on the websites throughout this time frame.

 According to the case, the data breach exposed over 323,498 customers’ names, addresses, zip codes, payment card numbers, card expiration dates and CVV numbers.